-University staff, students or faculty can host indoor and outdoor gatherings and events of any size on or off campus.
+University staff, graduate students or faculty can host indoor and outdoor gatherings and events of any size on or off campus.
+From November 30 to December 21, 2021, undergraduate students and undergraduate student organizations may host gatherings in accordance with the Temporary Requirements for Undergraduate Student Social Gatherings (jump to section).
 Princeton University-sponsored events and gatherings (events) held indoors must be set up in accordance with these guidelines and the University’s Visitor Policy.
 This guidance applies to events and conferences; it does not apply to regular meetings in the course of University business, teaching, social planning, etc.

 Those who organize indoor events are responsible for:

 - Ensuring that all attendees are aware of necessary public health guidance, including use of face coverings.